 About my Work

 I use a variety of techniques – traditional soldering, texturing, and stone setting, as well as wire wrapping, etching, and casting.
+Most recently, I started working with wood and metal inlay as well.

 My Work using Traditional Metalsmithing Techniques

-All of my pieces are hand-forged and built as a unique object that will not be repeated.
+All of my pieces are hand-forged and built as unique objects that will not be repeated.
 I use silver, gold, copper, brass and bronze, and combine with semiprecious stones, pearls, and vintage glass.
 I create my own large chains, clasps, and ear wires – I handforge all elements of my work.
 I recycle my metal and love to acquire vintage gemstones, beads, and glass elements to bring to life in new work.
 I hammer and texture my metal for depth and complexity, depending upon the piece I am buiding at the time.
 The metal, stones and beads speak to me and inform my design choices.

 Abstract “Vine” and Sculpted Rings, Pendants, Bracelets and Earrings – Lost Wax Casting